robmosys-tum/PapPercComp/README.md

 - 'inference': At test time, no ground truth is known, hence `seg_dir` should be empty.
 Instead, a single annotated first frame should be given in the same directory as `custom_data` called "AnnotatedFrame.png".

 In the command you can also specify `--batch_size` for multi-batch processing.
 In case a model has already been trained before, using `--load` will ... well, it will load the existing model.

+You can use `--videos bear soapbox etc` to load certain videos from the dataset.
+These are then trained/validated separately.